Gaussian Belief Propagation Network for Depth Completion: Experiments

 \subsection{Sparsity Robustness Analysis}

 ~ In real-world applications, the sparsity level of the input depth map may vary significantly depending on the sensor and environment.
-To evaluate the robustness of our method on input sparsity, we conducte experiments on the NYUv2 dataset, comparing our approach against other SOTA methods with publicly available code and models.
+To evaluate the robustness of our method on input sparsity, we conduct experiments on the NYUv2 dataset, comparing our approach against other SOTA methods with publicly available code and models.
 For this analysis, all methods for comparison are from released models trained with \num{500} depth points on NYUv2.
-These models are then directly evaluated on sparse inputs generated at various sparsity levels, ranging from \num{20} to \num{20000} points.
+These models are then directly evaluated on sparse inputs generated at various sparsity levels, ranging from \num{10} to \num{20000} points.

 As demonstrated in \cref{fig:sparsity_plot}, both GBPN-1 and GBPN-2 exhibit consistently better robustness across the entire range of tested sparsity levels than others.
-For GBPN, the RMSE consistently decreases as the number of points increases.
-In contrast, the RMSE of methods like GuideNet~\citep{guidenet} and CFormer~\citep{cformer} increases notably when the number of depth points becomes significantly denser (beyond approximately \num{5000} points) than the training sparsity (\num{500} points).
-More about sparsity robustness analysis is in \cref{sec:sup_sparse_robust}.
+For GBPN, the REL consistently decreases as the number of points increases.
+In contrast, the REL of methods like GuideNet~\cite{guidenet} and CFormer~\cite{cformer} increases notably when the number of depth points becomes significantly denser (beyond approximately \num{5000} points) than the training sparsity (\num{500} points).
+More about sparsity robustness analysis is in Appendix A.6.

 We also visualize qualitative results from these compared methods under various sparsity levels in \cref{fig:sparsity_comp}.
-In very sparse scenarios, such as the \num{10} points case visualized in the first row, depth maps from our method maintain relatively sharp boundaries, whereas the results from other methods appear ambiguous or messy.
-For the \num{50} and \num{100} points cases shown in the second and third rows, our method can produce relatively clear depth maps with structural details, while results from others tend towards being unclear and oversmooth.
+In very sparse scenarios, such as the \num{1} and \num{10} points cases visualized in the first and second rows, depth maps from our method maintain relatively sharp boundaries, whereas the results from other methods appear ambiguous or messy.
+For the \num{50} and \num{100} points cases shown in the third and fourth rows, our method can produce relatively clear depth maps with structural details, while results from others tend towards being unclear and over-smooth.
 In very dense scenarios, \ie \num{20000} points case in the last row, our method consistently produces very clear depth maps, while results from some comparison methods tend to be noisy.
 We attribute this superior robustness to our problem formulation, which incorporates sparse input data as a data term within a globally optimized MRF framework, making it inherently robust to the irregularity and varying density of the input sparse measurements.